AdKats/AdKats/README.md

 <p>
     This plugin should be used by groups with high traffic servers, with set rules, and many admins.
-It is a MySQL database reflected admin tool that includes editable in-game commands, database reflected punishment and forgiveness, proper player report and admin call handling, and internal implementation of Teamswap.
+It is a MySQL database reflected admin tool that includes editable in-game commands, database reflected punishment and forgiveness, proper player report and admin call handling, and internal implementation of TeamSwap.
 </p>
 <h3>Reason Behind Development</h3>
 <p>